microsoft/symphony/SUPPORT.md

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+Bugs and feature requests should be documented in a new issue.
+Before filing a new issue, please search the existing issues list to avoid duplication.

-For more details about Symphony, please take a look at our [docs](./docs/) and review the [Contributing](./CONTRIBUTING.md) doc if you want to contribute.
+To learn more about Symphony, please check the projects[docs](./docs/) and review the [Contribution Guide](./CONTRIBUTING.md).

 ## Microsoft Support Policy